 This will save up a bunch of paper in the long run!

 14. Avoid palm oil

 Another simple switch that won’t cost you any money but in fact will help you to save up!

-This is a bit too specific, so I won’t go in depth here, but the palm oil industry is creating a lot of damage.
+This is a bit too specific so that I won’t go in-depth here, but the palm oil industry is creating a lot of damage.